FAQ

 Laundry Tip: Do NOT overfill the machine with too many clothes.
 Give them room to move around and let the dirt out.

 • Always SHAKE BOTTLES FIRST.
 Ingredients naturally settle.
+Not a hard shake, just a light swirl will easily blend the settled ingredients.

 • Use dryer balls.
 Old tennis balls work the best!
 NEVER USE DRYER SHEETS.
 They are toxic, Google it.